chainer/chainermn/docs/source/installation/troubleshooting.rst

   ...

-If you are using NFS, everything should be okay, but if not you need to transfer all files manually.
+If you are using NFS, everything should be okay.
+If not, you need to transfer all the necessary files manually.

+In particular, when you run the ImageNet example in ChainerMN repository, all data files must be available on all computing hosts.

 hostfile
 ~~~~~~~~~~~~~~~~~~~~~~